THE ART OF XINGYI BOXING

 To deal with an opponent quickly, consider the surrounding environment so as to strike from a superior position.

 When attacking above, go for the throat.
 When below, go for the groin.
 When to the side, go for the ribs.
 When to the middle, go for the solar plexus.
-When attacking forward, the range can be more than ten feet.
+When attacking forward, the range can go beyond ten feet [by combining stepping with the hand technique.
 When close in, it all happens within an inch.

 When your body moves, it is like a wrecking ball going through a wall.
 When your foot comes down, it is like a tree planting roots.